 You might also have symptoms that impact your emotions, thoughts, or behavior, like:

-- Consistently drink or use drugs to numb your feelings
+- Drinking or using drugs to numb your feelings

 What are the treatments for anxiety disorders?